Marcellis/mad-codelabs/docs/level2-example/level2-example.md

 }
 ```
 Positive
-: An ItemTouchHelper is used to enable the swiping of items from a RecyclerView.
-A method called createItemTouchHelper is created which returns an ItemTouchHelper.
+: An `ItemTouchHelper` is used to enable the swiping of items from a RecyclerView.
+A method called `createItemTouchHelper` is created which returns an `ItemTouchHelper`.

 An `ItemTouchHelper` is created using an `ItemTouchHelper.SimpleCallBack` interface.
 The implementation is stored in a variable called `callback`.

-The SimpleCallback parameters given define that we only want this callback to be done when a user swipes to the left (0, ItemTouchHelper.LEFT).
+The `SimpleCallback` parameters given define that we only want this callback to be done when a user swipes to the left `(0, ItemTouchHelper.LEFT)`.
 The callback implements two methods:
 - `onMove`: Called when `ItemTouchHelper` wants to move the dragged item from its old position to the new position.
 - `onSwiped`: Called when a `ViewHolder` is swiped by the user.

-For the onMove method simply return false because we don’t implement this functionality.
-For the onSwiped method,
+For the `onMove` method simply return false because we don’t implement this functionality.
+For the `onSwiped` method,
 the position of the viewholder in the adapter needs to be found using `viewHolder.adapterPosition`,
 after which the object needs to be removed from the reminders list, and lastly,
 the `reminderAdapter` needs to be notified that the data set has changed.

 Positive
-: The last step is to attach the ItemTouchHelper to the RecyclerView, do this in the initViews method.
+: The last step is to attach the `ItemTouchHelper` to the RecyclerView, do this in the `initViews` method.

 ``` kotlin
    createItemTouchHelper().attachToRecyclerView(rvReminders)
 ```

-`ItemTouchHelper` has a method called `attachToRecyclerView` which is used to attach the ItemTouchHelper to the `rvReminders` RecyclerView.
+`ItemTouchHelper` has a method called `attachToRecyclerView` which is used to attach the `ItemTouchHelper` to the `rvReminders` RecyclerView.

 Congratulations🎉, you completed your first recyclerview application!